 We all were done to death by violence, and we all sinned until our final hour; then light from Heaven granted understanding, so that, repenting and forgiving, we came forth from life at peace with God, and He instilled in us the longing to see Him.

-Bonconte ends his life with the name of Mary on his lips.
-How poignant is the comparison with Bonconte’s father Guido, who devised a sure-proof plan to guarantee salvation, going so far as to become a Franciscan friar, only to find himself taken to hell by a devil at the end.
+Bonconte da Montefeltro ends his life with the name of Mary on his lips.
+How poignant is the comparison with Bonconte’s father, Guido da Montefeltro, who devised a sure-proof plan to guarantee salvation, going so far as to become a Franciscan friar.
+And yet Guido finds himself taken to Hell by a logic-wielding devil at the end of his life.
 Bonconte gives the opposite account: in the son’s case a devil came for his soul and was rebuffed by an angel.
 The devil is infuriated that “one little tear”—“una lagrimetta” (Purg.
 5.107)—is enough to deprive him of Bonconte’s soul.
 But so it is.